Thousands of devotees witness 'Brahmakalashabhisheka' at Kateel temple in Mangaluru

 ಧ್ವಜಾವರೋಹಣ pic.twitter.com/rNNTR9Ru3K

 Devotees thronged the temple throughout the day and volunteers had a tough time controlling the crowd during the rituals and the mass meals.
-Metal barricades were placed on the streets and within the temple premises to control movement of the crowd.
+Metal barricades were placed on the streets and within the temple, premises to control the movement of the crowd.
 Several devotees did voluntary work in the kitchen by sorting and slicing vegetables, fulfilling their vows to the presiding deity, Goddess Durgaparameshwari.

 BJP Karnataka unit president and Dakshina Kannada MP Nalin Kumar Kateel also joined the volunteers in cutting vegetables in the kitchen.

 Hereditary trustee of the temple Vasudeva Asranna and hereditary priests led the Brahmakalashotsava ritual.
-Temple managingcommittee president Sanat Kumar Shetty was also present.
+Temple managing committee president Sanat Kumar Shetty was also present.